IsrSahilMk/subgather/README.md

 # subgather

 This tool will help in gathering subdomains from Threatcrowd and Virustotal.
-You must need to add your API key in `keys/virustotalkey.txt` file.
+You must need to add your Virustotal API key in `keys/virustotalkey.txt` file.

 ### gems